-Over the last 3 years I have been working on an embroidered quilt to tell the story of our ancestors and who we are as a family.
+Over 3 years I have been working on an embroidered pepeha walling hanging, a quilt to tell the story of our ancestors and who we are as a family.

-I started this when my husband and I were on our journey learning te reo Māori (the Māori language) 3 years ago.
+I started this when my husband and I began our journey learning te reo Māori (the Māori language) in 2016.

 Initially I intended to only create the 3 mountains on the left, but the project grew as my own sense of tūrangawaewae (standing place) grew in my heart.
 I desired to express different aspects of our whānau (family) and they are represented here for our whānau to learn, recall and be reminded of.